parky-sood/Customer_Churn_Predictor/README.md

 ## How it Works

 The entire dataset is in `churn.csv`.
 That data is extracted into a dataframe and used to train various models like XGBoost (`xgb_model.pkl`), Decision Tree (`dt_model.pkl`), and K-Nearest Neighbors (`knn_model.pkl`).
 Some models like `xgboost-featureEngineered.pkl` also use a feature-engineered dataset to extract more information from `churn.csv`.
 A comprehensive set of trained models is in the `models` folder.
-Next, this data is used to generate customer insights for the figures in the web app.
+Next, this data is used to generate customer insights for the figures in the web app, and models predict the possibility of the selected customer leaving the bank.

 ![alt text](image.png)